Skip to main content

 How fast is the Prague title transfer process?

-Once a contract is signed and the purchase price is in escrow, the cadastre (katastr nemovitostí) typically registers the change of title within a few weeks, fast by European standards.
+Once a contract is signed and the purchase price is in escrow, the cadastre (katastr nemovitostí) opens a 20-day blocking period and then registers the change of title, typically three to six weeks in total, fast by European standards.
 The notary deposit and escrow mechanics are well-established and routinely used for cross-border transactions.
-Plan for a few weeks between signing and getting the keys, not months.
+Plan for weeks between signing and getting the keys, not months.

-Live per-metre numbers on Seeki tell you where each district sits today; this article tells you what those numbers mean and which tier of the city deserves your shortlist.
+Live per-metre numbers on Seeki.eu tell you where each district sits today; this article tells you what those numbers mean and which tier of the city deserves your shortlist.
 Start with the Prague area page, narrow by apartments for sale, and use the Czechia price-per-m² page to anchor the comparison against the rest of the country.
+For the wider picture, see how Prague compares with 30 other European cities and what non-residents need to know before buying in Czechia.